 Winona State University has been designated a “Hunger Free Campus,” signifying that the university is taking active steps to support food-insecure students.
-Through Nov.
-8, the university will sponsor a campaign to promote hunger awareness and keep Winona State hunger-free.

 The Hunger Free Campus designation is a Minnesota initiative for eligible public or nonprofit postsecondary institutions that satisfy the following five criteria designed to ensure that food-insecure students receive necessary support on campus.